David Fletcher has four hits, four RBI as Angels avoid sweep against Mariners

 Meanwhile, the Mariners offense was struggling.
 Jose Suarez, making his second start of the season, allowed one run in five innings for the Angels.

-Three relievers did the rest, and some of the pressure was lifted in the seventh inning when the Angels added to their lead on Fletcher’s soft single to right field that scored Lagares.
+Three relievers did the rest, and some of the pressure was lifted in the seventh when the Angels added to their lead on Fletcher’s soft single to right field that scored Lagares.

 The Angels broke the game open in the ninth.
 Fletcher led off with his fourth hit of the game, then later scored the first of three Los Angeles runs in the inning off Rafael Montero.

 “Not our day, obviously,” Servais said.
 “We didn’t get much going offensively.
 I thought Suarez did a good job.
-I thought we had chance to put up a bigger number in the first inning, but he kept us off balance.”
+I thought we had a chance to put up a bigger number in the first inning, but he kept us off balance.”

-Fletcher was 8 of 14 in the series, and has a hit in all 10 games against Seattle this season (17 of 39, .436).
+Fletcher was 8 for 14 in the series, and has a hit in all 10 games against Seattle this season (17 for 39, .436).
 The four RBI were a season-high for Fletcher and it is only the second time in his career he has had more than three in a game.

 It wasn’t the way the Mariners wanted to end the unofficial first half of the season, but their body of work has surpassed most expectations.

-“I don’t want (the loss) to overshadow a lot of really positive things we have done here over the first few months of the season,” Servais said.
-“We put ourselves in position to play in some really meaninful games (in the second half). … I can’t say enough about this group and how they bring the energy every day.”
+“I don’t want (the defeat Sunday) to overshadow a lot of really positive things we have done here over the first few months of the season,” Servais said.
+“We put ourselves in position to play in some really meaningful games (in the second half). … I can’t say enough about this group and how they bring the energy every day.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.